 - SEO Basics - What Artists Need to Know

 - WordPress SEO: Optimize Your Artist Website for Search Engines

 - SEO Checklist for Artists Selling Art Online

 The last thing you will want to do is sign up for a free Google Analytics account.

-Google wants you to be successful.
-They are providing all of the information you will need to be able to write a more effective digital marketing plan.
+They provide all the information you need to write a more effective digital marketing plan.

-This sell art online check off list will be a great way for you to start building a solid foundation for your art business.
+This sell art online checklist will be a great way for you to start building a solid foundation for your art business.